 Opened in 2018 by Queen Elizabeth II, the Ashworth Centre provides a stylish purpose-built double height Lecture Theatre with tiered retractable seating for 158 delegates, along with a suite of ten meeting rooms split between two floors, expertly designed to allow natural daylight to flood each room through generous skylights.
 The glass ceiling in the adjoining communal foyer provides impressive views of the Great Hall turrets above.
 This new conference suite is named after Mercy Ashworth who was one of the first women to be called to the bar at Lincoln’s Inn in 1923.

-Our Members' Common Room and Old Court Room will be available from late 2019.
+Our Members' Common Room and Old Court Room complement our venue selection.
 Please contact the events team for further information.

 |Lunch||70 - 120|

 |Dinner Dance||70 - 200|

 |Meeting / Conference||10 - 300|

 |Marquee Capacity||0 - 0|

 |Wedding Licence||0 - 0|